 Kintsugi, the Japanese art of mending broken ceramics with golden joinery, makes something broken into something differently beautiful and even more valuable.
 Using this metaphor, the ows, wows and nows of life offer the possibility of becoming cracks that are filled with gold, adding significance and value to life.

 This language of spirituality is being used in many of our family of schools.
-For further ideas of how this can be developed go to our publishing arm Jumping Fish, see below or contact Debbie Helme, our Strategic Lead for RE and School Christian Character.
+For further ideas of how this can be developed go to our publishing arm Jumping Fish, see below or contact Debbie Helme, Principal Advisor for School Christian Character.

 These documents draw on our shared language of spirituality.